ajlopez/NodeDelicious/README.md

 nodedelicious.getAllPosts(tag, options, function (err, data) { ... } );
 ```

-`tag` is a string or a string array.
-It's optional.
+`tag` is a string.

+NOTE: if you specify a tag, only the posts with that tag in FIRST POSITION are returned.
+So, maybe you prefere to
+retrieve all items and them, search your tag in the returned result.
+See [Get All Posts](https://github.com/ajlopez/NodeDelicious/tree/master/samples/getallposts)
+sample.

 `options` is an optional object with properties:
 - `fromDate`: date or datestamp